ortus-docs/cbsecurity-docs/untitled-1/sample-xml-rules.md

 ex: All events that start with admin
  ^admin

-If you are not using regular expression, just write the text that can be found in an event.
+If you are not using regular expressions, just write the text that can be found in an event.
 -->
 <rules>